 For building permit applications, you must apply before your permit is issued.

-If your application is successful, the VPA will provide with you with a notice of staged payment approval.
-A copy of that notice will also be provided to us and we will issue you with a certificate of staged payment approval.
+If your application is successful, the VPA will provide you with a notice of staged payment approval.
+A copy of that notice is also provided to us and we issue you with a certificate of staged payment approval.
 The approval may include conditions.

-The VPA will contact you if your application is unsuccessful.
+The VPA contacts you if your application is unsuccessful.